Pennsylvania Hospital Medical Malpractice Claims

 - CHOP Urgent Care - King of Prussia (King of Prussia, PA)

 CHOP also has 31 primary pediatric care offices under its corporate network.
 There are 17 Specialty Care locations affiliated with Children's Hospital of Philadelphia.
 Finally, CHOP has "community hospital alliances" at various regional hospitals.
 For example, there is a CHOP Pediatric Care at Abington Memorial Hospital; a CHOP Newborn & Emergency Care at St. Mary Medical Center and 15 other affiliations.
-It is not entirely clear, however, whether the CHOP health network has an actual ownership or management interest in these affiliate hospitals.
+It is not entirely clear, however, whether the CHOP health network has actual ownership or management interest in these affiliate hospitals.
 For instance, suppose a malpractice claim arose out of the CHOP Pediatric Care at AtlantiCare Hospital in Atlantic City, NJ.
 The primary defendant in that malpractice lawsuit would be AtlantiCare Hospital and its doctors.
 CHOP might not be a defendant or party to that action at all.Venue for Malpractice Actions Against CHOP

 Pennsylvania has restricted venue rules for medical malpractice actions which means you can only file suit in the county where the alleged malpractice actually occurred.
 So if the malpractice actually occurred at the CHOP main hospital in Philadelphia then the Court of Common Pleas for Philadelphia County would be the only available venue.
-If the malpractice took place at one of the CHOP urgent care facilities then then venue would be based on the location of the facility involved.
+If the malpractice took place at one of the CHOP urgent care facilities then venue would be based on the location of the facility involved.
 So if the malpractice took place at CHOP Urgent Care - Bucks County, the venue would be Bucks County.
-The 31 primary care offices under the CHOP network are located in both PA and NJ so the venue rules would be different if the malpractice claims involves one of the NJ offices.Defense Counsel for CHOP
+The 31 primary care offices under the CHOP network are located in both PA and NJ so the venue rules would be different if the malpractice claims involve one of the NJ offices.Defense Counsel for CHOP

 Most medical malpractice cases against Children's Hospital of Philadelphia are defended by Andrew Susko and other attorneys at the Philadelphia law firm of White & Williams LLP.
 Benjamin Post at Post & Post has defended CHOP in several cases also.Recent CHOP Malpractice Cases, Verdicts & Settlements